GrahamDumpleton-abandoned/cookiecutter-openshift3/README.md

 Superuser created successfully.
 ```

-You can then access the ``/admin`` URL of the Wagtail CMS site and start creating pages.
+You can then access the ``/admin`` URL of the Wagtail CMS site, login using the super user account you created, and start creating pages.